So Much Confusion...

 The idea of using a miniPC to control the rig is driving me a little nuts anticipating both software and mechanical issues -- just stop anticipating every possibility; buy one, and solve only the actual problems.
 Pick up cables, bracketry, etc as needed.
 In the meantime, get the iPad's remote desktop app working on a handy Win11Pro notebook for practice and experience.

 2/25 Rats!
 Could not get Remote Desktop on the iPad to connect to any Win10 Pro or Win11 Pro machines so I cancelled a snipe on a nice enough Mele.
 Work out the connection issues, then shop one up.
 Later that same day, I re-entered a slightly lower bid because it all works reasonably well using Chrome Remote Desktop.
 That's worthwhile though not optimal since Chrome's answer to RDP requires internet access.
 A better solution will come along sooner or later.
-On the upside, Chrome's RDP works across the net so it would, if needed, allow me to control the kit from anywhere with network connections, not just within wifi range.
+On the upside, Chrome's RDP works across the net so it would, if needed, allow me to control the kit from anywhere with network connections, including my phone, and not just within wifi range.
+Chrome's solution will probably be worth installing by and by, but it is not my first choice for most anticipated uses.

 Still later that same day, I won the eBay auction for an 8GB / 128 eMMC Quieter 4C with N100 processor and an extra 512GB NVMe for $165 (current price new is $280-320 plus $85-$200 depending on the NVMe).
 I have USB-C power cables on the way.
 I'll borrow the HDMI cable and second monitor from my desktop for set-up.
 An older USB keyboard and a wired mouse will help get it squared away.
 The auction win and success (finally!) in connecting the new iPad to a Win11 Pro computer via RDP took place within minutes (perhaps seconds) of each other.
 (Whew.)
 The hardly-ever-unmentioned key to RDP access seems to be the existence of a local account on the Windows machine in addition to the default account.
 Connect via the new account.
 (But keep experimenting.)
 Credentials are simply the account name and assigned password.
 When this goes into "production" make the IP address of the Windows machine static.
 And to be really sure it's ready for the dark wilds, try it with the router off (be prepared to add a tiny router to the kit, or work through the steps in a link from Cuiv "the lazy geek" provided down below.

 3/3/2026.
 The Mele is here and it is a delight.
-Like new; it's an N150 rather than the promised N100.
+Like new and better than described -- it's an N150 rather than the promised N100.
 Good deal.
 I stole the 2nd monitor from my desktop, its HDMI cable, and my mouse to ty it out.
 Perfect!
 There are some details to nail down.
-I have the iPad talking to it through a local account (astro, pasword "stars" when needed) but it needs either a useful machine name or a static IP and a hot spot on startup so that it's fully useful in the wild.
+I have the iPad talking to it through a local account but it needs either a useful machine name or a static IP and a hot spot on startup so that it's fully useful in the wild.
 The hotspot key is presumably here:

 https://www.youtube.com/watch?v=pL-Fih-J9o4

 It's also possible that the Wave 100i provides the hotspot needed.
 If I login to the mount with the Mele and the iPad, is that all it takes?
-At worst, a travel router should make everything simple(ish).
+A better alternative?
+A travel router should make everything simple(ish).
 Told you it was confusing (or, rather, that I am confused).
-Film when it works.
+Film when I feel like tackling it all, and a party when it works.

 It's all promising enough that I've ordered a field case / keyboard / touchpad for the iPad and some spare 12vdc-to-USB-C power connectors for the Mele.
 If all this works, it's going to really feel like living in the future.